rjungemann/raport/README.markdown

 raport
 ======

-Get a random port from the command line.
+Get a random unused port from the command line.

 Installation
 ------------